tmtenbrink/rustfrc/README.md

 ### From source (using maturin)

 rustfrc uses [poetry](https://github.com/python-poetry/poetry) as its Python dependency manager.
-For best results, create a `poetry` virtualenv (be sure to install virtualenv as a systems package) with the `pyproject.toml` and run `poetry update` to install the required packages.
+For best results, create a `poetry` virtualenv (be sure to install virtualenv as a systems package) with the `pyproject.toml` and run `poetry install` to install the required packages.
 I recommend installing [maturin](https://pypi.org/project/maturin/) as a global tool (e.g. with `cargo binstall`).

 Build a wheel file like this (if using poetry, append `poetry run` before the command) from the project directory: